 The Agency is currently a participant in a lawsuit that may result in a judgment against the Agency in the amount of \$250,000, which has been accrued.
+Management expects a decision in early 2022.

-7. Risks and Uncertainties:
+7. Risks and Uncertainties due to COVID-19: